When using YUM sudo wget https://bintray.com/deepstreamio/rpm/rpm -O /etc/yum.repos.d/bintray-deepstreamio-rpm.repo sudo yum install -y deepstream.io # Install as a init.d service sudo deepstream service add # Start the service sudo deepstream service start

-If you are running any linux distro, chances are you support either init.d (AWS/CentOS) or systemd (Ubuntu/debian).
-Using the new service installer makes downloading, installing and registering deepstream to run as a service and auto-restart to avoid downtime is as easy as
+If you are running any linux distro chances are you support either init.d (AWS/CentOS) or systemd (Ubuntu/debian).
+Using the new service installer means downloading deepstream and getting it to run as a service and auto-restart to avoid downtime is as easy as

 # When using YUM sudo wget https://bintray.com/deepstreamio/rpm/rpm -O /etc/yum.repos.d/bintray-deepstreamio-rpm.repo sudo yum install -y deepstream.io # Install as a init.d service sudo deepstream service add # Start the service sudo deepstream service start

-For those running servers on windows or mac, although we currently don’t support as a native service on those platforms you can still run the daemon to monitor and auto-restart deepstream if necessary, while still supporting all the normal start options:
+For those running servers on windows or mac, although we currently don’t support as a native service on those platforms you can still run the daemon to monitor and auto-restart deepstream if necessary, while still supporting al the normal start options

 deepstream daemon --help Usage: daemon [options] start a daemon for deepstream server Options: -h, --help output usage information -c, --config [file] configuration file, parent directory will be used as prefix for other config files -l, --lib-dir [directory] path where to lookup for plugins like connectors and logger --server-name <name> Each server within a cluster needs a unique name --host <host> host for the HTTP/websocket server --port <port> port for the HTTP/websocket server --disable-auth Force deepstream to use "none" auth type --disable-permissions Force deepstream to use "none" permissions --log-level <level> Log messages with this level and above